stefanicjuraj/markdown-commands/README.md

 # markdown-commands

 An extension for enhanced Markdown format editing with utility commands.
+It provides slash commands, shortcuts, and command palette entries to quickly insert commonly used Markdown elements.
+Designed to reduce manual formatting and streamline writing workflows.
+Supports Markdown (`.md`) and Markdown with JSX (`.mdx`) file formats.

 ## Features